jaeyk/jaeyk.github.io/index.md

 My research projects focus on three main areas:

-1. Understanding the Role of Discrimination in Identity Politics
+1. Understanding the Role of Space and Discrimination in Solidarity Politics
 2. Empowering Civil Society and Democracy
 3. Enhancing Social Policy Implementation